Have you been charged with careless driving?

 What are the penalties in relation to careless driving?

 It is not an offence that can attract a gaol sentence.
 First time offenders face a maximum fine of 12 penalty units and second time offenders face a maximum of 25 penalty units.
+The penalty is found at s65 of the Road Safety Act.

 How long you might expect to lose your driver’s licence for in relation to careless driving is completely at the Court’s discretion.
 It really depends on who is sitting on the bench and what materials are put forward on your behalf.

-A Magistrate is not required to suspend a driver’s licence in relation to this charge, but if they do decide to, there is no limit on how long it can be suspended for.
+A magistrate is not required to suspend a driver’s licence in relation to this charge, but if they do decide to, there is no limit on how long it can be suspended for.

 Do I need a lawyer?